ricin/vrising-bepinex-linux/README.md

 ## Running

 Run `/opt/scripts/start.sh` to start the server.
-It's recommended to run this within screen, or tmux.

 A unique server name and password will be generated upon first run.
 You can change them in `${SERVER_DIR}/save-data/Settings/ServerHostSettings.json`